astronomer/docs/cloud/test-and-troubleshoot-locally.md

 ### Step 4: Run and Monitor the KubernetesPodOperator

-After updating your DAG, run `astro dev start` to rebuild your image and run your project in a local Airflow environment.
-You can use `kubectl get pods -n $namespace` and `kubectl logs {pod_name} -n $namespace` to examine the logs for any Pods that were created by the operator.
-By default, `docker-for-desktop` will run pods in the `default` namespace.
+After updating your DAG, run `astro dev restart` from the Astro CLI to rebuild your image and run your project in a local Airflow environment.

+To examine the logs for any pods that were created by the operator, you can use the following [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/) commands:

+- `kubectl get pods -n $namespace`
+- `kubectl logs {pod_name} -n $namespace`

+By default, Docker for Desktop will run pods in a namespace called `default`.

 ## Hard Reset Your Local Environment